tariqs26/neuro/README.md

 ## Available Scripts

-Here are the scripts you can run to interact with the project:

 | Script            | Description                                                    |
 | ----------------- | -------------------------------------------------------------- |
 | `npm run dev`     | Launch the app in development mode at <http://localhost:3000/> |
 | `npm run lint`    | Lint the project                                               |
 | `npm run build`   | Build the app for production                                   |
 | `npm run preview` | Preview the production build                                   |

-## Contributing

-Feel free to contribute, suggest new features, or report issues.
-Your feedback is highly appreciated!